kashishbhutani/results-analyzer-app/README.md

 * System Dependencies - bundle install

-* Database Creation - rails db:setup
+* Database Creation - rails db:setup && rails db:migrate

-* How to run the test suite - rspec
+* How to run the rspec test suite - rspec

+* How to run the cucumber test suite - cucumber or bundle exec cucumber

 * How to run the server - rails s

+* How to run the console - rails c

 * How to write CronJob into CronTab - whenever --update-crontab